-For more information about Project Energy Savers, visit www.projectenergysavers.com
+For more information about The Education & Outreach Company, visit www.educationandoutreach.com

-Notice: This booklet was produced by Project Energy SaversTM, LLC.
-Neither Project Energy Savers nor any person acting on behalf of Project Energy Savers makes any warranty, expressed or implied, with respect to the use of any information disclosed in this booklet, or assumes any liability with respect to the use of, or for damages resulting from the use of, any information contained in this booklet.
-The recommendations, statistics and information provided are strictly for the purposes of informing the user.
-The savings listed are estimated based on research and other findings.
-They are meant to be suggestive.
-Actual savings will depend on climate, home size and other factors.
+Notice: This booklet was produced by The Education & Outreach Company.
+Neither The Education & Outreach Company nor any person acting on behalf of The Education & Outreach Company makes any warranty, expressed or implied, with respect to the use of any information disclosed in this booklet, or assumes any liability with respect to the use of, or for damages resulting from the use of, any information contained in this booklet.